serenity-is/docs/tutorials/courses/README.md

 ## Defining the Department Table with a Migration

-Define a database table to store the departments that students belong to. is entered
+Start by defining a database table to store the departments that students belong to.

 Add a new migration named `Department` using the timestamp-based naming convention.
 This approach helps maintain consistency and avoids conflicts in team environments.

 In this migration, define the `Departments` table with the following fields: